snowplow-incubator/consent-tracking-accelerator/content/_index.md

 In approximately 5 working hours you can achieve the following:

 - **Track -** Set-up and deploy tracking to your website or single page application to allow consent tracking
+- **Enrich -** Add extra properties and values to your collected data
 - **Model -** Enable and run the consent module within the snowplow-web data model
 - **Visualise -** Visualise the modeled data with Streamlit